AnirudhMathur12/cappuccino/README.md

 Because I like how "Java" sounds.
 And I like coffee.
 ### Why is the syntax almost exactly like C?
 I just really liked C's syntax.
+### Really?
+Because it feels like you're just lazy.
+No comments.
 ### Why did you make this project?
 I just really wanted to write a compiler ever since I saw one of those videos that explained how the LLVM compiler works.
 Seeing all the different parts of a compiler really made it seem like I could make one too.
-### Are these questions really frequently asked?
-No, I just wanted to dicuss these points.